Coconut Cream Stuffed Dates Dipped in Chocolate

 • ½ cup finely shredded, unsweetened coconut

-• ¼ cup plant-based milk *Coconut milk is ideal
+• ¼ cup plant-based milk *coconut milk is ideal

 • 2 tablespoons pure maple syrup *reduce to 1 tbsp for less sweet